tmyeomans/OpenYYC/README.md

 # File Management

-To make spatial data mangement easier, the shapefiles were extracted from the individual dataset folders into a common folder.
+To make spatial data management easier, the shapefiles were extracted from the individual dataset folders into a common folder.
 The filenames assigned by the city to the shapefiles are not in a useful format, so they needed to be renamed with the parent folder name.
 After renaming and moving to a common folder, the shapefiles were then projected into the Alberta 3TM coordinate system.
 To facilitate geometry dependent analysis and review, the shapefiles were saved to new folders based on whether they were points, multipoints, polylines or polygons.

 # Tessellation